MaxRocamora/MayaShaderLibrary/docs/_build/html/_sources/ui.rst.txt

 On this section you will find a detailed explanation of each action on the user interface.

-..note:: Hover over any button to see what it does on the bottom status bar
+.. note:: Hover over any button to see what it does on the bottom status bar

 User Interface Description
 --------------------------